vitrivr/cottontaildb/README.md

 Cottontail DB, please have a look at the [Wiki](https://github.com/vitrivr/cottontaildb/wiki/).

 ## Setup
 Cottontail DB requires Java 11 or newer (Open JDK or Oracle JDK should both work).

-Please clone this repository using
+Please clone this repository using:

 ``git clone https://github.com/vitrivr/cottontaildb.git``